ionos-cloud/terraform-provider-ionoscloud/docs/resources/user.md

 # ionoscloud\_user

-Manages users and list users and groups associated with that user.
+Manages **Users** and list users and groups associated with that user.

 ## Example Usage